amanzi/amanzi/doc/input_spec/AmanziNativeSpecV6.rst

 State
 =====

-List `"State`" allows the user to initialize various fields and field evaluators using a variety of tools.
+Sublist `"State`" allows the user to initialize various fields and field evaluators using a variety of tools.
 A field evaluator is a node in the Phalanx-like (acyclic) dependency tree.
 The corresponding sublist of the State is named `"field evaluators`"